 Community Service Program participants are given a strong foundation through integrative learning upon enrollment.
 Required learning modules cover important workplace skills and topics to welcome participants to the retail environment before performing their service hours in the store.
 Online training includes Goodwill 101, Attitude in the Workplace, Basic Customer Service, Self-Presentation in the Workplace, and Workplace Safety.
 Additional modules may be assigned to reinforce a participant’s workplace skills.

-Participant duties may vary by location and may include but are not limited to accepting and processing donations; cleaning the facility; grading and hanging textiles; pulling, straightening, and stocking items on the sales floor, or running carts of processed items for display or transport.
+Participant duties may vary by location and may include but are not limited to accepting and processing donations; cleaning the facility; grading and hanging textiles; pulling, straightening, and stocking items; or running carts of processed items for display or transport.
 Participants are required to perform a minimum of one hour of service each time they are on-site to meet their community service obligations.

 Please direct all referrals, questions, or emails regarding the Community Service Program to the following Goodwill contact: